-Christmas Pudding Ice Cream Pops were part of our Christmas get together menu on the weekend and one of the most requested recipes from the night.
-They taste incredibly festive and are made using only four ingredients.
-PLUS I share 12 recipes for a simple to do Christmas entertainer feast.
-All recipes will serve 12-14.
+These Christmas Pudding Ice Cream Pops taste incredibly festive and are made using only four ingredients.
+PLUS I share 12 recipes for a simple finger-food Christmas feast.

 Oysters with a Mango and Macadamia Oil Dressing